black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 Your next regular expression will match strings like stock alert.
 Declare a stockRegex variable and assign it a regular expression that will match the string stock alert.
 Remember to make it case insensitive.

 Add it to your denyList array as well.

+# Step 29
+Like your freeRegex, update your stockRegex to replace the e and o characters with character classes to match the letter and the corresponding number.